r-spacex/SpaceX-API/README.md

 * API deployed on a [Heroku](https://www.heroku.com/) pipeline with pull request, staging and production servers

 ## FAQ's
-* All json responses can be pretty printed with the optional `pretty` querystring
 * If you have any questions or corrections, please open an issue and we'll get it merged ASAP
 * All data and photos are property of Space Exploration Technologies Corporation (SpaceX)
 * I am not affiliated with SpaceX in any way, shape, form, or fashion.
 Just a fun side project for me